-The exhibition space is flat and consists of a single floor.
-The exhibits are at a height of about 75 cm, making them easily visible to wheelchair users.
-There are also many hands-on exhibits

-TEL 03-3277-3037

-¥ Free 9:30 - 16:30

-Mondays (open if Monday is a national holiday)
+The facility consists of four buildings (1, 2, 3, and Terrace), each with direct underground access to Tokyo Metro Mitsukoshimae Station.
+A tactile map and intercom are available at the entrance.

+¥ 🐼  Varies by shop

 Sightseeing Spots Nearby

 ■Facility

 Nihonbashi Mitsukoshi Main Store

 Mitsui Memorial Museum

-Nihonbashi Takashimava

-COREDO Nihonbashi

-Shoping Center Main
+The main building of this long-established Japanese department store is designated as a Nationally Important

+This museum houses Japanese and Asian artworks collected over the 350-year history of the Mitsui family

+The upper floors of this complex are leased as office space COREDO Nihonbashi while the lower floors house commercial tenants.

 Description

-The main building of this long-established Japanese department store is designated as a Nationally Important Cultural Property

-This museum houses Japanese and Asian artworks collected over the 350-year history of the Mitsui family

-The upper floors of this complex are leased as office space while the lower floors house commercial tenants.
+Nihonbashi Takashimava Shoping Center Main

 A historic structure whose main building was the first department store to be designated an important cultural property by the Japanese government.

 Accessibility information

 Wheelchair-accessible restrooms (with ostomate facilities) available in the Main Building and Annex Building.
 Check the floor guide for details.

+03-3241-3311

+●Telephone number

+050-5541-8600

-When wheelchair users use the stairs at the entrance on the 1st floor, please use the level difference machine The nursing room is in the art salon next to the shop
+When wheelchair users use the stairs at the entrance on the 1st floor, please use the level difference machine The nursing room is in the art salon next to the shop.

 In addition to wheelchair-accessible restrooms (1st to 8th floors). there are facilities for ostomates and diaper-changing stations (adults are welcome).
 Please check the floor guide for details.

 03-3211-4111

-Telephone number

-03-3241-3311

-050-5541-8600
+16 Ueno

-16 Ueno A cultural oasis
+A cultural oasis